 If you need a suggestion on which new view to choose, the 1st one on the list will (probably) be Occam’s Razor Awesomeness.
 It’s a collection of 6 segments, 9 custom reports, and a VP dashboard!

 Yep, auditing your business social profile(s) is imperative!
 It’s not only important from an optimization standpoint but to figure out how you match-up with competitors.

-Researching Social Networks: Once you complete your social media audit and have a better idea of where your business stands, decide if there is another social network that you should utilize?
-If you’re stuck and aren’t familiar with the different audiences and contexts of each channel, here is some info on choosing the best social media network.
+Researching Social Networks: Once you complete your social media audit and have a better idea of where your business stands, decide if there’s another social network that you should utilize.
+If you’re stuck and aren’t familiar with the different demographics and context of each channel, here’s some info on choosing the best social media network.

 5. Create a content strategy AND content calendar, separately.
 Or utilize editorial calendars.

 Your content plan is a list of things to create and how it’ll all flow together.
 Once you decide on what to make, break down each project into pieces and assign due dates.
 Side note: Establishing a content marketing strategy by utilizing an editorial calendar can help you streamline processes, so content is ready in advance.

 A content calendar contains the dates when blogs (or infographics, image quotes, tips, events, etc.) need to be scheduled to post.

 Here’s an excellent guide to creating a social media calendar by Buffer.